jaylamb/optical_tachometer/README.md

     `make upload_optical_tachometer`

+### Viewing test Output
-4a.
-View the output of the C++ test program by opening a serial terminal on the port connected to the microcontroller.
+1. View the output of the C++ test program by opening a serial terminal on the port connected to the microcontroller.
 The UART is configured to use a buad rate of 9600, 8N1 by default.

-4b.
-Run the Python test program from the command line by navigating to the [Python tests](./test/python_test_program/) and invoking running the `serialtach.py` script:
+2. Run the Python test program from the command line by navigating to the [Python tests](./test/python_test_program/) and invoking running the `serialtach.py` script:

-    `python3 serialtach.py`(Linux) or `py serialtach.py`(Windows)
+    `python3 serialtach.py` (Linux) or `py serialtach.py` (Windows)

-4c.
-Run the Python GUI test program from the command line by navigating to the [Python tests](./test/python_test_program/) and invoking running the `serialtachgui.py` script:
+3. Run the Python GUI test program from the command line by navigating to the [Python tests](./test/python_test_program/) and invoking running the `serialtachgui.py` script:

-    `python3 serialtachgui.py`(Linux) or `py serialtachgui.py`(Windows)
+    `python3 serialtachgui.py` (Linux) or `py serialtachgui.py` (Windows)

 NOTE: By default, the python script is configured to use port `dev/ttyUSB0`.